2016 United States Senate election in Arizona: Republican primary

 John McCain, the 2008 Republican presidential nominee, was re-elected to a fifth term with 59.3% of the vote in 2010.
-In September 2013 he hinted that he may retire, saying that "[President Obama's] in his last term, I'm probably in mine."
-When asked if that meant he wouldn't run for re-election, he said "I don't know.
+In September 2013 he hinted that he might retire, saying that "[President Obama's] in his last term, I'm probably in mine."
+When asked if that meant he wouldn't run for re-election, he said, "I don't know.
 I was trying to make a point.
 I have to decide in about two years so I don't have to make a decision [now].
 I don't want to be one of these old guys that should've shoved off."
 He then said in October 2013 that he was "seriously thinking" about running for re-election.
 By April 2014 he had held his first fundraiser and acknowledged that "elements on the right" would like to primary him, which he said was "fine with me... you know me: a fight not joined is a fight not enjoyed...
 I know that I will be very well-prepared."
 Jennifer Duffy of The Cook Political Report noted that McCain did not fit the profile of a "complacent, long-serving incumbent", saying: "It's not an easy thing to take him on.
 He is going to be well-prepared, and he has a well-earned reputation for running really tough campaigns.
 He raises a lot of money and he puts together a good organization."

 In September 2014, McCain began having "serious conversations" with state Republicans, local officials and key supporters about running for re-election.
 He faced a primary challenge in 2010 from former Congressman J. D. Hayworth, who some felt was the weaker opponent.
 McCain massively outspent and easily defeated him.
 However, he could face a stronger challenger in 2016.
 A survey by Public Policy Polling in March 2014 found that McCain was the most unpopular Senator in the country, with 30% of Arizonans approving of him to 54% who disapproved.
 His unpopularity was bipartisan, with his approvals at 35%–55% with Republicans, 29%–53% with Democrats and 25%–55% with independents.
 An April 2014 survey by The Polling Company for Citizens United Political Victory Fund found that 64.2% of Republican primary voters favored "a new person" to 29.3% who thought that "Senator McCain deserves to be re-elected to another six-year term."
 It also found him trailing in match-ups with a generic primary opponent and against specific opponents (see below).